solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ## Detailed Design

-As a high-performance cluster, we want to incentivize players which feed the network with correctly formed transactions instead of spamming the network.
+As a high-performance cluster, we want to incentivize players which feed the network with responsibly behaved transactions instead of spamming the network.
 The introduction of application fees would be an interesting way to penalize the bad actors and dapps can rebate these fees to the good actors.
 This means the dapp developer has to decide who to rebate and who to penalize special instructions.
 In particular, it needs to be able to